 How popular is the baby name Silvio in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Silvio and check out all the blog posts that mention the name Silvio.
+Plus, check out all the blog posts that mention the name Silvio.

 Anthony Boahene, a Ghanaian who moved to Italy in 2002, recently made headlines for revealing that he named his son Silvio Berlusconi Boahene in honor of Italy’s Prime Minister Silvio Berlusconi.